By: Author John Cunningham. Published: 2020/03/11 at 10:44 am

-A chainsaw screaming at full tilt can hard to take, does make you wonder does it really need to run this fast.
+A chainsaw screaming at full tilt can be hard to take; it does make you wonder if it really needs to run this fast.

-On this page you’ll learn why full throttle is in most cases the safest.
+On this page, you’ll learn why a chainsaw at full throttle when cutting is, in most cases, the safest.

 Running a chainsaw at half throttle isn’t advised for two main reasons:

 - Personal safety

 Timber should be cut on full throttle for safety reasons.
 The risk of kickback is far greater when a saw contacts timber at lower speeds.

 What is kickback?
 Kickback occurs when the saw tip contacts the workpiece and violently throws the saw upwards and backways toward the operator.
 It isn’t always this violent, and your saw is fitted with a chain brake to help prevent injury.

 You can help prevent kickback by:

 - Applying full throttle before entering the work-piece